By Professional Organiser Maria Patisso of Organise My Life

 FREEZER-In the words of Jamie Oliver “your freezer is your best friend”, and this can’t be truer.
 Vegetables, roast potatoes, gravy, desserts, can all be made ahead, saving you precious time on the days leading up to, and including Christmas Day.
 So start eating through your freezer now, leaving it empty for you pre-cooked Christmas dishes, and I promise you won’t regret it.

-Let’s start with how many people are attending, and what dietary requirements they may have; this will enable you to create a menu according to their needs.
+Firstly, let’s start with how many people are attending, and what dietary requirements they may have; this will enable you to create a menu according to their needs.
 Are you asking them to bring a dish?
-If so, allocate a dish which will complement the other foods, avoiding double ups.
-I also consider what cooking facilities I will need; is an oven sufficient?
+Therefore, allocate a dish which will complement the other foods, avoiding double ups.
+For example, I also consider what cooking facilities I will need; is an oven sufficient?
 Will I have room in my oven?
 Or will a BBQ need to be used as well?
-If so, delegate someone to look after the BBQ on the day, or consider a meat than can be barbequed the day before.
+If so, delegate someone to look after the BBQ on the day, or consider a meat that can be barbequed the day before.

 We are so privileged living in a country full of international flavours and traditions, so the world is your oyster when it comes to the menu, but consider your budget and time.

 So what’s cooking in my house?
-A beautiful Christmas anti-pasto platter for when guests arrive, followed by cold seafood before having a rest and opening some presents.
+Firstly, a beautiful Christmas anti-pasto platter for when guests arrive, followed by cold seafood before having a rest and opening some presents.
 So far both of these dishes were put together the day before, allowing me to concentrate on the next courses.

-When it comes to meats, the day before, I glaze and cook a ham on the BBQ and serve cold, and a turkey will be roasted in the oven, sliced and then warmed with gravy on the day.
+In addition, when it comes to meats, the day before I glaze and cook a ham on the BBQ and serve cold, and a turkey will be roasted in the oven, sliced and then warmed with gravy on the day.

 I make and freeze a Salmon Wellington a month in advance and finish off in the oven on the day, and I will also serve another roast meat hot.
 This is the only meat I will cook from fresh, leaving space in my oven for warming veggies and potatoes.